twknab/mean_hike/readme.md

 		- Add login validation to check for email address in proper format.
 		- Add login validation to ensure password is correct length.

+### Where I Left Off:

+-- login is failing when username query is attempted.